Tricker-z/CoFuzz/docs/lava_fix.md

 ## Add wrapped functions

- In order for cohuzz to work properly on the lava-m dataset, we need to additionally intercept the I/O functions used in lava-m, , which requires changes to the source code of concolic executor.
+ In order for cofuzz to work properly on the lava-m dataset, we need to additionally intercept the I/O functions used in lava-m, , which requires changes to the source code of concolic executor.

 ### Step1

-In `Cohuzz/third_party/concolic/compiler/Runtime.cpp`
+In `CoFuzz/third_party/concolic/compiler/Runtime.cpp`

 Function `bool isInterceptedFunction(const Function &f)` :